SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

    -> var x = 10
    << // x : Int = 10
-   -> func f(a: inout Int, _ b: inout Int) {
+   -> func f(a: inout Int, b: inout Int) {
           a += 1
           b += 10
       }
-   -> f(&x, &x) // Invalid, in-out arguments alias each other !! <REPL Input>:1:7: error: inout arguments are not allowed to alias each other !! f(&x, &x) // Invalid, in-out arguments alias each other !!       ^~
+   -> f(a: &x, b: &x) // Invalid, in-out arguments alias each other !! <REPL Input>:1:13: error: inout arguments are not allowed to alias each other !! f(a: &x, b: &x) // Invalid, in-out arguments alias each other !!             ^~
-   !! <REPL Input>:1:3: note: previous aliasing argument !! f(&x, &x) // Invalid, in-out arguments alias each other !!   ^~
+   !! <REPL Input>:1:6: note: previous aliasing argument !! f(a: &x, b: &x) // Invalid, in-out arguments alias each other !!      ^~

 There is no copy-out at the end of closures or nested functions.
 This means if a closure is called after the function returns,